dmitrypol/dmitrypol.github.io/_posts/2016-04-03-report_frameworks.md

 {% endhighlight %}
 Here is a good blog post on using [AWS S3 Ruby SDK](https://ruby.awsblog.com/post/Tx354Y6VTZ421PJ/Downloading-Objects-from-Amazon-S3-using-the-AWS-SDK-for-Ruby).
 You can delete files from S3 using [object expiration](https://aws.amazon.com/blogs/aws/amazon-s3-object-expiration/) policy.

-Also I prefer to create separate URL endpoints for APIs (api.mywebsite.com vs mywebsite.com) so it can be directed to different load ballancer using DNS (eaiser to scale if needed).
+Also I prefer to create separate URL endpoints for APIs (api.mywebsite.com vs mywebsite.com) so it can be directed to different load balancer using DNS (eaiser to scale if needed).
 You could even build API with different technology ([express](http://expressjs.com/), [sinatra](http://www.sinatrarb.com/), or [rails-api](https://github.com/rails-api/rails-api)).

 Well, that's it for this post, I hope you find it useful.
 All comments are welcomed.